gmonteiro13/gmonteiro13/README.md

 ### Hello there! 👋 I'm Gabriel

-A passionate aspiring web developer with a keen interest in both front-end and back-end technologies.
-My journey into the world of web development began with HTML, JavaScript, and CSS.
+A aspiring back-end developer with an interest in JavaScript and Python.
+My journey into the world of development began with HTML, JavaScript, and CSS.
 Now, I'm excited to dive deeper into the world of back-end development, with a focus on JavaScript, Python, Django, and SQL.

 ### Get in touch with me